goschtl/zope/docs.zope.org_website/README.txt

 and should be maintaind by hand.
 Simply add another section or link as needed for your new package set page and rebuild.

+When you're done changing the buildout configuration re-run ``bin/buildout`` to generate the documentation build scripts for the stanzas you added and run them.

 How do I change the site styling or layout?
 -------------------------------------------
 The site root is built from the Sphinx configuration in the ``templates`` folder.
 You can adjust the main page content (the ``index.rst`` file) and the configuration as you like.